psanders/yweatherjs/README.md

 # Yahoo Weather JS

-A quick experiment using Oracle Nashorn and Gradle as dependencies provider.
+An experiment using Oracle Nashorn and Gradle as dependencies provider as well as Yahoo's Weather Service and YQL(Yahoo Query Language) to obtain the weather information.

 ## Requirement